greetingsfellowhumans/weighted_random/guides/weighted_random.md

     [29, 35, 27, 23, 25, 23, 24, 17, 23, 27]
     iex>
-    iex> # Wow, 8 out of 10 values fall within that radius! iex> # And remember, you can pass the :curve option to adjust how the weight is spread out to neighbours. iex>
+    iex> # Wow, 8 out of 10 values fall within that radius! iex> # And remember, you can pass the :curve option to adjust how the weight iex> # is spread out to neighbours. iex>
     iex> # We are not limited to integers iex> # (Remember it is based off index)